Script Editor

 7

-Export stats — asegstats2table for subcortical volumes, aparcstats2table for cortical thickness.
+Export stats — asegstats2table (subcortical volumes), aparcstats2table (cortical thickness).

 Workflow: Task fMRI